frankshearar/Home/Package-Signatures-Technical-Details.md

 Signatures and countersignatures SHOULD include the `signature-time-stamp` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-6.1.1)] to provide long-term validity even after the signing certificate's validity period has expired.
 If a signature or countersignature lacks a timestamp, then that signature or countersignature SHOULD be considered expired and subsequently ignored if the current time according to the package reader is outside of the signing certificate's validity period.
 If specifically the primary signature's signing certificate has expired and the primary signature either lacks a timestamp or has a timestamp which fails to satisfy policy requirements (e.g.:  trust) not defined here, then a package reader MAY still use information in the signed CMS to verify package integrity but MUST otherwise treat the signature as expired and the package as unsigned.
 An exception to signature expiration is that package readers MAY choose to treat timestamp signatures as non-expiring.

 A signed CMS certificates collection (`SignedData.certificates`) MUST contain all certificates, including the root certificate, from the complete chain that was successfully built at signing time for a signer's signing certificate.
-For timestamp signatures, a timestamp requestor may build the timestamp signing certificate's chain and add the certificates to the timestamp signed CMS before adding the timestamp to the signature being timestamped.
+If a timestamp signature does not already satisfy this requirement, the timestamp requestor MUST build the timestamp signing certificate's chain and add the certificates to the timestamp's signed CMS before adding the timestamp to the signature or countersignature being timestamped.

-Package signing certificate requirements and minimum requirements for hash and signature algorithms are listed in the following sections.
+A timestamp signing certificate MUST satisfy [minimum requirements](#CertificateMinimumRequirements) and the timestamp MUST use a [supported hash algorithm](#SupportedAlgorithms).

 ## <a id="CertificateMinimumRequirements"></a> Certificate minimum requirements
 A NuGet package signing certificate MUST meet the following minimum requirements: